popnoart/popnoart/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on EON as always.
+EON is my CMS for learning.
+- 🌱 I’m currently learning ASIR.
+I'm going to start in a month Administración de Sistemas Informáticos en Red (DigitechFP)

 <!--
 **popnoart/popnoart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.